pan-dora/trellis/README.md

 ## JDK
 * the trellis-app is compiled for 1.8, 1.10.
 * the 10 build use an experimental [JPMS branch](https://github.com/trellis-ldp/trellis/tree/jpms)

+## External Triplestore
+* Jena Fuseki 3.4.0 in Tomcat 9 with HTTP/2 over TLS

 ## HTTP/2 over TLS
 * a development keystore `trellis.jks` is included in `trellis-app/etc`